YieldRay/site-downloader/README.md

 # site-downloader

-a simple cli tool that used to download some simple single page web pages
+a simple cli tool that used to download some simple single page web apps

 # Install